 Updated October 20, 2020

 Like many animals, sheep need ample safe outdoor space on which to roam, socialize, and graze, in addition to a dedicated indoor shelter to keep them out of the elements when necessary.
-Though one sanctuary’s sheep living space might look quite different than another’s, here are some important guidelines to keep in mind in order to give sheep the best life possible.
+Though one sanctuary’s sheep The indoor or outdoor area where an animal resident lives, eats, and rests. might look quite different than another’s, here are some important guidelines to keep in mind in order to give sheep the best life possible.

 How Much Space Do Sheep Residents Need?